A High-Performance List Decoding Algorithm for Surface Codes with Erroneous Syndrome: Introduction

 \section{Introduction}

-Quantum states are highly vulnerable to decoherence and errors, which can compromise the accuracy and reliability of quantum computations.
-Consequently, quantum error-correcting codes~(QECCs) are essential for quantum computing, as they play a critical role in preserving and manipulating quantum information amidst noise and decoherence~\cite{gottesman1997stabilizer}.
-The advancement of efficient and robust QECCs is crucial for the progress of quantum computing.
-QECCs enable fault-tolerant quantum computation, ensuring the integrity and stability of quantum states, and paving the way for practical and scalable quantum computers with high fidelity and precision~\cite{nielsen2010quantum}.
+Quantum states are highly vulnerable to decoherence and noise, which can compromise the accuracy of quantum computations.
+Consequently, quantum error-correcting codes~(QECCs) are essential for preserving and manipulating quantum information in such environments~\cite{gottesman1997stabilizer}.
+QECCs ensure the integrity of quantum states, enabling fault-tolerant quantum computation and paving the way for practical and scalable quantum computers with high fidelity~\cite{nielsen2010quantum}.